-Support and guidance on Collaborate Ultra is available for all staff as a bespoke session.
-Please contact firstname.lastname@example.org.
+Support and guidance on Collaborate Ultra is available for all staff on a bespoke basis.
+To learn more, please contact firstname.lastname@example.org.

 Collaborative lecture theatres

-The redesign of three traditional tiered lecture theatres is based upon the latest research into the relationship between learning spaces, technology and pedagogy.
+The redesign of three traditional tiered lecture theatres is informed by the latest research into the relationship between:

-- Self-enrol to OD&PL Collaborative Learning Spaces (Minerva Organisation)
+- Self-enrol on the OD&PL Collaborative Learning Spaces (Minerva Organisation)

 - Promote Active Learning in the Collaborative Lecture Theatres: learn more and book

 External online provision: LinkedIn Learning Pilot

 As part of our institutional pilot, LinkedIn Learning provides flexible access to a wealth of resources to enhance your digital practice.
 There is an Inclusive Teaching collection (LinkedIn Learning) which includes courses on learning to teach online and making learning accessible.
 If you haven’t already registered, visit the LinkedIn Learning guide (IT Knowledgebase) to get started.